thomasesmith/vw-car-net-api/README.md

+# 🚨 Abandon Alert! 🚨
+I sold my Volkswagen and of course am no longer a car-net customer, so I can no longer maintain this repo.
+It will be left here for reference.
+See "Contact" at the bottom of this document if you have any questions with your own project that you think I can help answer.

 # Connecting to the Volkswagen Car-Net API

 > If you happen to be a PHP developer, please consider using the Composer package I am maintaining that consumes the Car-Net API according to the guidelines in this document: [An Unofficial PHP Wrapper for the VW Car-Net API](https://packagist.org/packages/thomasesmith/php-vw-car-net).